remy/remysharp.com/public/drafts/jsbin-part-2.md

 ## Backstory

-I was working mostly out of my bedroom (since our flat was small) but still working with for my first company in London amongst designers and developers. jQuery was still new and I'd often be asked in written English why XYZ didn't work.
+I was working mostly out of my bedroom (since our flat was small) but still working for my first company in London amongst designers and developers. jQuery was still new and I'd often be asked in written English why XYZ didn't work.
 I knew I needed something that contained code that would pare down the issue so I could investigate.

 ![2009 office](/images/office-2009.jpg)

 JS Bin was launched on [September 2008](https://remysharp.com/2008/10/06/js-bin-for-collaborative-javascript-debugging) as my solution to needing to see a pastebin with an interactive component.

 It was posted up on Ajaxian and had a good reception.
 I had started seeding it's use by answering Stack Overflow questions and linking to live demos in JS Bin.
-To this day this was a great success - particularly as Stack Overflow went on to create their own live pastebin support (though it looks like a poorly imeplementation of jsfiddle).
+To this day this was a great success - particularly as Stack Overflow went on to create their own live pastebin support (though it looks like a poor implementation of jsfiddle).

 The concept from day one was simple: you could, anonymously, create a web page for anyone to view and edit (creating a new "revision").

 Initially around a 4 hour hack with 2 PHP files ([sandbox.php](https://github.com/jsbin/jsbin/blob/e895c32089ac1bd310b5d91aecabda219f2eccea/sandbox.php) and [index.php](https://github.com/jsbin/jsbin/blob/e895c32089ac1bd310b5d91aecabda219f2eccea/index.php)) and one very simple MySQL database.
 Over time it would become more complex, with many many more features - mostly tucked away a very sleek design (by [Danny Hope](https://twitter.com/yandle)).